jnsgruk/concierge/README.md

 then bootstrap a Juju controller onto each of the providers.
 Additionally, it can install selected tools from the [snap store](https://snapcraft.io) or the Ubuntu archive.

+`concierge` also provides the facility to "restore" a machine to its pre-provisioned state if the tool has previously been run on the machine.

 ## Installation

 <!--